Get Better Quotes 35+

 are not likely to get injured or file a claim, their rates are often so inexpensive that

-it makes more sense to include themselves for coverage rather than elect to be excluded.
+it makes more sense to include themselves for coverage rather than elect to be excluded or exempt.

 Each state also set rules for owner and officer payroll minimums and maximums for workers'